top of page

 The nexus of my academic background with three degrees in media fields, my 20 years of work experience in media production, together with my 20- years of academic profession at American universities, trigger an epiphany that art, design, and media have embedded, engaged, and extended my life’s experiences.

-Prestigious university in Art & Design: within the top 50 of current UK Rankings
+1. Prestigious university in Art & Design: within the top 501-600 of Times Higher Education global rankings/ top 20 of current UK Rankings

-Perceptive Integration of Creative Arts and interdisciplinary fields: challenging and extending the potential of art to change the world
+2. Perceptive Integration of Creative Arts and interdisciplinary fields: challenging and extending the potential of art to make a difference

-Intensive Training in Art-based Research within a 3-year timeframe: worth for academic investment
+3. Intensive Training in Art-based Research within a 3-year timeframe engulfed in the Beatle and Liverpool football heritage: worth for academic investment as well as meaningful life experience

 Career Ambition:

-The doctoral study in Art will provide me with the skills and insight to mentor others in creative and transformative experiences and thereby contribute further to the body of knowledge so critical to the understanding of the interconnections between Art and Human Wellbeing.
-The fulfillment of a PhD Arts is not just for the sake of my own growth but for the greater good of others, as well.
+The doctoral study in Art and Wellbeing will provide me with the skills and insight to mentor others in creative and transformative experiences and thereby contribute further to the body of knowledge so critical to the understanding of the interconnections between Art and Human Wellbeing.
+The fulfillment of a PhD Art for Mental Health and Wellbeing is not just for the sake of my own growth but for the greater good of others, as well.

 Abstract Photographic Artwork